Convergence of the Integral Fluctuation Theorem estimator for nonequilibrium Markov systems: Introduction

 \section{Introduction}

-The nonequilibrium nature of a dynamical system in interaction with external forces can be characterised by the statistics of the fluctuating (or stochastic) entropy production rate.
+The nonequilibrium nature of a dynamical system in interaction with external forces can be characterised by the statistics of the fluctuating (or stochastic) entropy production rate~\cite{EvansPRL1993,EvansPRE1994,GallavottiPRL1995,GallavottiJSP1995,tasaki2000statistical,CrooksJSP1998,Crooks99,CollinNATURE2005}.
 Its average is pivotal in understanding macroscopic properties of the system under study.
 If it is different from zero (i) the system is out of equilibrium, i.e., characterised by non-zero fluxes of energy between the system itself and the environment~\cite{EspositoNJP2010}, and (ii) the arrow of time of the microscopic trajectories of the system cannot be reverted, viz.\ forward and backward processes are characterised by different dynamics~\cite{campisi2011fluctuation}.

-The asymmetry of time can be understood in probability terms and is also derived in two established formalisms in nonequilibrium statistical physics, both involving the statistics of the fluctuating entropy production rate.
-The first, in chronological order, is the one formulated by Gallavotti, Cohen, Evans, and Morriss (GCEM)~\cite{EvansPRL1993,EvansPRE1994,GallavottiPRL1995,GallavottiJSP1995}, which identifies an inherent symmetry in the entropy statistics that can be explained by properly weighting rare trajectories in the entropy production distribution.
+\deletetext{The asymmetry of time can be understood in probability terms and is also derived in two established formalisms in nonequilibrium statistical physics, both involving the statistics of the fluctuating entropy production rate. }\deletetext{The first, in chronological order, is the one formulated by Gallavotti, Cohen, Evans, and Morriss (GCEM)~\cite{EvansPRL1993,EvansPRE1994,GallavottiPRL1995,GallavottiJSP1995}, which identifies an inherent symmetry in the entropy statistics that can be explained by properly weighting rare trajectories in the entropy production distribution.
 The other formalism is the one formulated by Tasaki and Crooks~\cite{tasaki2000statistical,CrooksJSP1998,Crooks99,CollinNATURE2005} that describes entropy production fluctuations through measurements of the work done on a system driven far from equilibrium.
-Tasaki and Crooks also identify an interesting symmetry, quantified by the ratio of the probability measures over the forward and backward trajectories in terms of the detailed balance equation.
+Tasaki and Crooks also identify an interesting symmetry, quantified by the ratio of the probability measures over the forward and backward trajectories in terms of the detailed balance equation.} As shown in~\cite{LebowitzJSP1999,Barato2015}, at the microscopic level where fluctuations play a relevant role, the fluctuating entropy production of a dynamical process, namely $\mathbf{Z}$, modeling a physical system is provided by the action functional $\mathbb{S}$ via the Crooks' equality